cbm360/leaflet-JSON-GeoJSON/README.md

 =========

 This can be used to create GeoJSON data from a JSON data source for use with Leaflet.
-The use case this is if you are utilizing API data that is returns JSON containing valid Latitude and Longitude properties, but would like to create a leaflet GeoJSON layer.
+The use case this is if you are utilizing API data that is returns JSON containing valid Latitude and Longitude properties, and would like to create a leaflet GeoJSON layer.

 Required Resources
 ------------------